Skip to main content

 • the actual Item Stock at the customer ("Item Stock A"), (covered in this standard)

-• The customer MUST NOT share the following information with the supplier and the supplier must nototherwise be able to derive this information from the information available to it:
+• The customer must not share the following information with the supplier and the supplier must not be able to derive this information from the information available to it:

 • Capacity data of other suppliers,